-- Complete Two-Leader Ecclesiastical Endorsement
+- Complete Honor Code Commitment and Ecclesiastical Endorsement

-- Non-Latter-day Saint applicants need an endorsement from a member of clergy from their own faith (or a local Latter-day Saint bishop) and from the non-denominational BYU chaplain
+- Non-Latter-day Saint applicants need an endorsement from a member of clergy from their own faith (or a local Latter-day Saint Bishop) and from the non-denominational BYU chaplain.

 - International students may need to submit official IELTS, TOEFL, or English3 scores in order to be considered for admission